platformsh/platformsh-docs/docs/src/overview/get-support.md

 ## Contact Sales

-If you have questions with regards pricing or if you need help figuring out if Platform.sh is the right solution for your team, get in touch with [Sales](https://platform.sh/contact/).
+If you have questions about pricing or need help figuring out if Platform.sh is the right solution for your team, get in touch with [Sales](https://platform.sh/contact/).

 ---